jrummell/jquery.dynamiclist/README.md

 - Added templates
 - newItemUrl option can now be a string or function
 - Added add and remove methods
+- Remove confirmation option that will display a confirm dialog if set

 ### Example Usage